Thanks for stopping by to read my Auvoria Prime review.

 Members and affiliates will spend far more time trying to build their downline than they will a retail business, which doesn't provide passive income or growth.

-Many cross that line and get shut down by the FTC.
+Many cross that line, and they get shut down by the FTC.

 At the moment though, there are no indications that Auvoria Prime falls into that category.
-They are currently operating as a legitimate multi-level-marketing company, not a pyramid scheme.
+Unlike some more questionable trading companies like Novatech FX, Aurora Prime currently operating as a legitimate multi-level-marketing company, not a pyramid scheme.

 Auvoria Prime Lawsuit